 Here is a simple example from Nifty FEB 2016 contract.
-You can clearly notice that the letter G- Period dropped to fresh low followed by sharp pullback (almost 90 points recovery from the lower extreme) followed by price moved to the other side of the Intial Balance.
-Such sharp pullback with longer tail extremes are often called as excess.
+You can clearly notice that the letter G- Period dropped to a fresh low followed by a sharp pullback (almost 90 points recovery from the lower extreme) followed by price moved to the other side of the Initial Balance.
+Such sharp pullbacks with longer tail extremes is often called excess.

 No Excess(lack of Excess)

 No Excess is a situation where the shorter term bottom/top is made followed by a lazy pullback(poor low or poor high).
 However no tails are noticed at the profile extremes (lack of excess).
 Such zones have high probability of revisit in the short run.